6 Ways to Cut Machining Costs

 - 17-4 PH stainless steel is difficult to cut.
 If high strength and corrosion resistance isn't critical, try 316L or 304 instead.

-- Copper is a great electrical conductor, but it's far more expensive than aluminum, which is nearly as conductive and easier to machine besides.
+- Copper is a great electrical conductor, but it's far more expensive than aluminium, which is nearly as conductive and easier to machine besides.

 - If hardness is a concern, 4140 might be your first choice, but 1018 is very low cost and takes an admirable case hardening.